arya002/Steve-answers/README.md

 </p>

 a spin-off of peteranswers.com
-This is a spin-off for the popular [Peter Answers](https://peteranswers.com/) we Prank your friends by claiming this is an AI site that knows everything about them.
+This is a spin-off for the popular [Peter Answers](https://peteranswers.com/).
+Prank your friends by claiming this is an AI site that knows everything about them.

 Ask them a question and type it in the question box.
 Then write the petition in the box below.